Idomass/binary_structs/README.md

     This happens because of the way `@binary_struct` decorator operates.
     It generates all the the code from the annotations types, that might have the wrong endianness.
-    The endian decorators change the annotations recursively - for primitive types the use a pre-defined conversion dictionary, and for `BinaryFields` they rebuild the classes the same way `@binary_struct` would.
+    The endian decorators change the annotations recursively - for primitive types the use a pre-defined conversion dictionary, and for binary fields they rebuild the classes the same way `@binary_struct` would.
     This means that every class is being built twice!

-- Nested `BinaryFields` cannot be referenced easily:
+- Nested field cannot be referenced easily:

     Consider the following:
     ```python